 Please take care.

-The terms and prescribed conduct described in they Policy are not intended to be exhaustive, nor do they anticipate every possible use of social media.
+The terms and prescribed conduct described in the Policy are not intended to be exhaustive, nor do they anticipate every possible use of social media.
 You are encouraged to act with caution and to take into account the underlying principles of the Policy.

 In cases where public media such as newspapers, radio or television may become involved, you should refer matters to either your State Commissioner or State Office; or Senior Manager of Girl Guides Australia, Chief Commissioner or Assistant Chief Commissioner.